Herbal Medicines Safety Aspects For Pregnant and Breastfeeding Women

 Add Natural and Warm Light

-Add more natural and warm light wherever possible to create a cozy and inviting environment while reducing exposure to harsh artificial lighting.
+Add more natural and warm light wherever possible to create a cosy and inviting environment while reducing exposure to harsh artificial lighting.

 Introduce Plants